InderpreetMetla/popt/README.md

 IPOPT version 3.11.8 is recommended.
 The IPOPT mex files are to be placed inside the popt/nlp/ipopt directory.

 POPT is able to use automatic differentiation to carry out derivative calculations.
 The open-source program MatlabAutoDiff developed by martinResearch has been interfaced with the solver and is able from: https://github.com/martinResearch/MatlabAutoDiff.
-Add this to the root directory /popt if you wish to use automatic differentiation.
+Download this program and add it to your MATLAB path if you wish to use automatic differentiation.
 A finite-difference technique and a complex-step differentiation technique are in-built in POPT and require no other third-party programs.

 A user's guide for the software is available in the popt/docs directory.